Nağaybäk: Origin

 The origins of the Nağaybäks are unclear.
 One theory places the Nağaybäks as an offshoot of the Nogais.
 Other accounts claim that they are Volga Tatars baptized after the fall of Kazan Khanate.
 The most plausible theory, according to the 1994 Great Russian Encyclopedia, says that the ancestors of the Nağaybäks traditionally lived in central districts of the Khanate, east of Kazan, and most likely descended from Nogay and Kipchak people.
 In the 18th century, they also assimilated a small group of Christians from Iran and Central Asia.

 The most popular theory in Tatarstan is that they were Serving Tatars from Kazan Khanate that were forcibly baptized by Ivan IV and relocated to the border between nomad Bashkirs, that were already incorporated to Russia and nomad Kazakhs as border keepers.
-Yet another theory says that the Nağaybäks were Tatarized Finnic peoples that kept the Kazan Khanate's borders.
+Yet another theory says that the Nağaybäks were Tatarized Finno-Ugric peoples that kept the Kazan Khanate's borders.

 Demonym Nağaybäk emerged in written sources only in the 19th century although a fringe theory asserts its existence as far as the 17th century.
 The village of Nagaybak, which gave name to present-day Nagaybaksky District, is known since the 1730s.